-There are many pedagogical and technical issues that make the shift from in-person to online teaching challenging, but for once, copyright law should not be a big additional area of concern.
-Most of the legal issues are the same in both contexts.
-If it was okay to do in the classroom, it is often okay to do online, especially when access to the material is limited to enrolled students.
+There are many pedagogical and technical issues that make the shift from in-person to online or dual modality teaching challenging.
+However, copyright law should not be a big additional area of concern as most of the legal issues are the same in each context.
+If it was okay to do in the physical classroom, it is often okay to do online or in dual modality, especially when access to material is limited to enrolled students.

 A good place to start is with this page in combination with the Wheaton College Copyright Guide, chapter 14 (Schoology (course management software)), linked from copyright.wheaton.edu.
 Fair Use is (as usual) an option and an amplified one in these difficult times.
 See Fair Use & Emergency Remote Teaching & Research, an informational guide authored by leading copyright librarians on the issue of applying Fair Use in emergency circumstances.